 - Local and state incentives, grant expertise for new locations and expansions

 - Privately and publicly owned sites and buildings available

 - Business and government sources and business referral

 Deb Ward, Business Services Director • 1503 North Lynn Riggs Boulevard, Suite D • Claremore, OK 74017

 (918) 343-8959 • debward@RCDOklahoma.com • www.RCDOklahoma.com

 Rogers State University (RSU) Innovation Center

-- Dream Big Oklahoma – A statewide business grant competition rewarding new and existing creative business models.
+Dream Big Oklahoma – Dream Big Oklahoma is a statewide business grant competition rewarding new and existing creative business models.

-- Services – Small business counseling services, market research, GIS data mapping and new media/SEO (search engine optimization)
+Services – Small business counseling services, market research, and GIS data mapping

 David LeCount, Director • 2000 University Drive • Claremore, OK 74017